A 2020 Approach to Information Security

 As with any general statement or recommendations on IT security, they are subject to change.
 This article is meant to discuss general guidelines.
 You should verify whatever protocols you put in place with your IT team or consultant.

-If you have any questions about this article or how Marcum can assist with security audits, document management projects, cloud migrations, and other strategic technology needs, please contact Peter Campbell at firstname.lastname@example.org or Seth Zarny at email@example.com.
+If you have any questions about this article or how Marcum can assist with security audits, document management projects, cloud migrations, and other strategic technology needs, please contact Seth Zarny at [email protected].